National Cookie Day! Who doesn’t love the smell of freshly baked cookies?

 PREHEAT oven to 375° F.

-COMBINE flour, baking soda and salt in a small bowl.
-Beat butter, granulated sugar, brown sugar and vanilla extract in large mixer bowl until creamy.
+COMBINE flour, baking soda, and salt in a small bowl.
+Beat butter, granulated sugar, brown sugar and vanilla extract in a large mixer bowl until creamy.
 Add eggs, one at a time, beating well after each addition.
 Gradually beat in flour mixture.
 Stir in morsels.
 Drop by rounded tablespoon onto ungreased baking sheets.